 The central hypothesis of the research group, slightly updated for phase 2, is therefore: Only by concurrently improving and better understanding of sensor data, background models, and processing strategies of satellite gravimetry, the resolution, accuracy, and long-term consistency of mass transport series can be significantly increased; the science return in various fields of application improved and the potential of future technological sensor developments fully exploited.

 In order to reach this overarching goal, the RG in particular concentrates on four different objectives:

 - Improvement and error quantification of geophysical background models,

 - Validation of improved background models and gravity field models against independent data, and

-which are elaborated in six Individual Projects (IP):
+which were elaborated in six Individual Projects (IP) in phase 1:

-The final data products of the different IPs will be made available at the end of phase 1 (spring 2022).
+The final data products of the different phase 1 IPs will be made available in fall 2022.

 Please follow the link on the left hand side.
 Final results of phase 2 are planned for spring 2026.